MastodonC/witan.send/README.md

 ## Running the Model

-At the top level of the send repo runs
+At the top level of the send repo run:

 ``` bash
 lein run ~/demo